 - A queueing system model that models the service as an activity with the service desk as its resource, such that the service desk utilization statistics is computed automatically.
 The model includes one object type: ServiceDesk, one event type: CustomerArrival and one activity type: PerformService.

 - An activity-based model of two consecutive service desks with waiting lines.
 Both types of services are modeled as activity types, such that utilization statistics are computed automatically.
 The model includes one object type: ServiceDesk, one event type: CustomerArrival, and two activity types: Reception and CaseHandling.

 - A model of a drive through restaurant based on Introduction to Simulation by R.G.
 Ingalls, a tutorial given at the 2008 Winter Simulation Conference.
 The drive thru is modeled as a system with three order processing activities performed at service nodes with queues: the order taking at the menu board, the order preparation at the kitchen and the order pickup at the pickup window.
 The model includes four object types: MenuBoard, Kitchen, PickupWindow and Customer, one event type: CustomerArrival, and three activity types: OrderTaking, OrderPreparation and OrderPickup.

-- The Lemonade Stand Game
+- Lemonade Stand Game (Version 1)